isamplesorg/vocabulary_learning/README.md

    - **New:** the fastText model trained by steve_696.train file with learning rate (0.5) and epoch (20)
    - **New result:** The results show fasttext model could predict all collections' records with 95% average probability and more.
 [Probability results for the different collections](data/Collection_result/Sum_Result.csv)

-## Processes for SESAR
+## Processes for SESAR and openContext.
-1. Use data loading.ipynb to retrieve SESAR records from MARS. we would get [SESAR_5000_core.csv](Collections_data/SESAR_5000_core.csv) and [SESAR_5000_original.csv](Collections_data/SESAR_5000_orginal.csv)
+1. Use data loading.ipynb to retrieve SESAR records from MARS. we would get [SESAR_5000_core.csv](Collections_data/SESAR_5000_core.csv) and [SESAR_5000_original.csv](Collections_data/SESAR_5000_orginal.csv).
+The same steps for openContext.
 2. Use SESAR_preprocessing.ipynb to clean the SESAR records and convert them to different sets. [cleanedSESAR_materialType.txt](Collections_data/cleanedSESAR_materialType.txt), [cleanedSESAR_sampeldFeature.txt](Collections_data/cleanedSESAR_sampeldFeature.txt) and [cleanedSESAR_specimenType.txt](Collections_data/cleanedSESAR_specimenType.txt).
+3. [SESAR_preprocessing.ipynb](pyhon/SESAR_preprocessing.ipynb) and [openContext_preprocessing.ipynb](pyhon/openContext_preprocessing.ipynb) clean the records and converts data to fastText format.
+The files also draw the graphes of records' attributes distribution and iSamples control vocabularies's distributions.
+   - **Result for SESAR:** The SESAR collection is sparse data.
+Only few attributes could be used for fastText.
+And, the current records transformers based on keywords rules.
+Therefore, the result precision and recall are great.
+   - **Result for openContext:** The openContext original data is pretty straightful and the sampled feature for openContext is the same value, "Site of past human activities".
+The current iSamples core records of openContext are based on only one attribuate, "item category".
+Therefore, when we use fastText to verify the control vocabularies, the precision and recall are 100%.
-3. Use crossValidation.ipynb to evaluate the models' precisions and recalls and draw the graphs of precision and recall.
+4. Use crossValidation.ipynb to evaluate the models' precisions and recalls and draw the graphs of precision and recall.

 ## Prerequisites
-  Download pretrained word vector file "crawl_300d-2M-subword.zip" from https://fasttext.cc/docs/en/english-vectors.html And put "crawl-300d-2M-subword.vec" file in the data folder
+  Download pretrained word vector file "crawl_300d-2M-subword.zip" from https://fasttext.cc/docs/en/english-vectors.html And put "crawl-300d-2M-subword.vec" file in the data folder (Alternative: "wiki-new-300d-1M-subword.vec.zip")

 ## FastText folders
   1. [data folder](data)